 About the profile areas

-The 2011 population for Kewarra Beach is 6,071, with a population density of 9.54 persons per hectare.
+The 2015 Estimated Resident Population for Kewarra Beach is 6,071, with a population density of 9.54 persons per hectare.

 Location and boundaries